flare-foundation/docs/docs/index.md

-# Technical Documentation
+# Welcome

 Welcome to the **Flare Network Technical Documentation** site!

-Here you can find descriptions about the [Technology](broken-reference) and [Tutorials](broken-reference) to get you started.
+Use the navigation menu to explore the Technology or Tutorial pages.

 !!! warning